vdbrink/vdbrink.github.io/zigbee/zigbee_chair_occupancy_sensor.md

 ---
 ## My solution

-So I found the solution in this "hack".
+So I found the solution with this "hack".
-It uses a contact (or leak) sensor connected to a car seat sensor to detect if a chair is occupied, exactly what I needed!
+It uses a contact (or leak) sensor connected to a car seat pressure sensor to detect if a chair is occupied, exactly what I needed!

 Other purposes for this sensor are: